alovajs/alovajs.github.io/docs/tutorial/03-learning/02-method-instance.md

 ## Set the parameters supported by the request adapter

-In the [Chapter about understanding alova instances](/tutorial/learning/alova-instance), we have built-in and recommended `GlobalFetch` as alova's request adapter.
-It will internally send requests through the `fetch` function.
-At this time, you can also Any parameter supported by `fetch` can be configured on the `method` instance, but we recommend setting request parameters using the fields mentioned above.
+Except the [10 common configuration items](/tutorial/next-step/method-details) of `method` instance, it also can config any parameters supported by the corresponding request adapter, for example, in the [Chapter about understanding the alova instance](/tutorial/learning/alova-instance), we have built-in and recommended `GlobalFetch` as alova's request adapter, which will internally send requests through the `fetch` function.
+At this time, you can also configure any parameters supported by `fetch` on the `method` instance, and these parameters will be passed to the `fetch` function when requesting.

 ```javascript
 const todoListGetter = alovaInstance.Get('/todo/list', {